 Load balancing is the distribution of a workload across many nodes.
 In the webhosting industry, it is typically used for balancing http traffic over multiple servers acting together as a web front-end.
 For the sake of this article, we will focus on the balancing of HTTP and HTTPS traffic through a Zeus Load Balancer.

-Continue reading “Understanding Load Balancing”
+Continue reading “Understanding Load Balancing for Web Servers”

 ‘Premature end of script headers’ can be an extremely vague error that leads to some headaches.
 Here are some suggestions that might help you fix the problem.